 The most common injection for Plantar Fasciitis is a cortisone injection.
 This foot injection reduces inflammation and pain very effectively and can be used safely up to three times per year, as a general rule.
 More recently, Stem Cells, PRP and Amniotic Fluid foot injections have been used for plantar fasciitis with excellent results.
 These products are natural, safe and have potent anti-inflammatory properties, while stimulating your body to heal itself in the area of painful plantar fasciitis.
 Our podiatrists can provide you with more information on the types of foot injections available and which would be the option for your condition.

 For the small percentage of people who require plantar fasciitis surgery, a Plantar Fasciotomy is performed.
 This procedure can be successfully performed by the surgeons at Certified Foot & Ankle Specialist with minimal incisions using a scope, called an Endoscopic Plantar Fasciotomy, or by using an open technique.
-In either case, the fascia is released so that it is no longer tight and no longer causes discomfort.
+In either plantar fasciitis surgey, the fascia is released so that it is no longer tight and no longer causes discomfort.
 Despite common belief, heel spurs typically do not require removal in order to treat plantar fasciitis pain.
 Plantar fasciitis surgery is extremely successful for most patients and can be performed in an outpatient facility, requiring minimal time off your feet so you can return to work right away.

-If you suffer from plantar fasciitis, you should make an appointment with at Certified Foot & Ankle Specialists to obtain the proper diagnosis and treatment plan instead of suffering with pain any longer!
+If you suffer from this condition, you should make an appointment with at Certified Foot & Ankle Specialists to obtain the proper diagnosis and plantar fasciitis treatment plan instead of suffering with pain any longer!